UofT-DSI/shell/04-instructors/lessons/foundation_slides.md

 ---
 ##### Prerequisites
-Please come prepared with a Github account.
+Please come prepared with a GitHub account.

 ---
 ##### Assessments
-- A number of formative assessments that continuously put in practice what we learned in class
+- A series of formative assessments that continuously apply what we have learned in class

-- Attitudinal assessments to help understand how students feel about the material and any areas for additional review
+- Attitudinal assessments to gauge students' feelings about the material and identify areas needing further review

-- One summative assessment that compiles everything we have learned
+- One summative assessment that compiles all learned material

 - Written reflections